 Home to some of the most spectacular landscapes in entire Canada, Whitehorse is surrounded by majestic mountains and pristine lakes.

-Despite its relatively smaller population, it has a vibrant city life and there is seldom a dull moment.
-The city has abundance of festivals and performances, facilities and public services.
+Despite its relatively smaller population, it has vibrant city life and there is seldom a dull moment.
+The city has an abundance of festivals and performances, facilities and public services.

 Here are some of the advantages when living in Whitehorse, Yukon.